lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 Its schedule can be set with ``config.maintenance.auditSchedule`` (a `cron schedule expression`_).

 .. _cron schedule expression: https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#schedule-syntax

+Time limits
+^^^^^^^^^^^

+By default, Gafaelfawr allows its maintenance and audit jobs five minutes to run, and cleans up any completed jobs older than one day.
+Kubernetes also deletes completed and failed jobs as necessary to maintain a cap on the number retained, which normally overrides the cleanup timing for the maintenance job that runs hourly.

+To change the time limit for maintenance jobs (if, for instance, you have a huge user database or your database is very slow), set ``config.maintenance.deadlineSeconds`` to the length of time jobs are allowed to run for.
+To change the retention time for completed jobs, set ``config.maintenance.cleanupSeconds`` to the maximum lifetime of a completed job.

 OpenID Connect server
 =====================